 Countless others traveled on to find their fortunes and destinies even further west but, whether they stayed or moved on, those early pioneers all had one thing in common.
 It was the Oregon Trail that brought them here and led them on to Oregon.
-Amazingly enough, though it was 175 years ago that emigrants began their trek, the path still exists today, frozen in time and offering a glimpse into an epic piece of Wyoming and American history.
+Amazingly enough, though it was over 175 years ago that emigrants began their trek, the path still exists today, frozen in time and offering a glimpse into an epic piece of Wyoming and American history.

 Have you walked in the wagon ruts near Guernsey or visited one of the registers of the desert?

 What part of the Oregon Trail experience in Wyoming is your favorite?